Charimon/iosViews/README.md

 - boolean operations (union, subtract, intersect, difference)
 - radius on object (set the radius on individual path instead of object... click enter > highlight points > set radius)
 - opacity on object (set your opacity on the color directly, and it will work)
+- transformation on the object (flatten them all, if you have a rotated group, ungroup it then flatten it, that way your rotation will be preserved)
 - any color that isn't a solid (gradients, fills don't work)
-- more than 1 border or fill (only the last border and last fill are set)
+- more than 1 border or fill (only the last valid border and last valid fill are set, valid = center borders with solid color)
+- inside, outside borders don't work and are ignored (only center border works)
 - blending (will always be treated as "normal")
-- shadows, inner shadows, blurs, reflections (will be ignored)
+- shadows, inner shadows, blurs, reflections are ignored
+- character spacing, line height, paragraph spacing are ignored
+- justified alignment is ignored
+- text decoration and list types are ignored
+- text weight is ignored
+- typeface might be iffy (I've only tested Helvetica Neue, and that's what ios defaults to if it can't find your typeface)

 ###export_as_uiView
 currently does nothing, I want this to export things as tagged UIView's where the tag is the name of the group